undergrad-partner-school

 Non-Need Based

-Institutional non-need-based scholarships or grants were given to 343 students overall (including freshmen) at Kenyon College in 2025.
-Institutional help in the form of non-need-based scholarships or grants was given to 126 full-time freshmen.
+343 students, including freshmen, obtained institutional non-need-based scholarship or grant aid at this institution in 2025.
+126 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
 The total dollar amount of federal non-need-based scholarships/grants awarded to the studens at this school was $1,782,596 while the state aid is $69,510.
 The total amount of institutional scholarships and awards that were not based on financial need was $13,491,764.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers. $3,184,822 was the amount that the students at this institution got from external sources (like Kiwanis and National Merit).

 Open Applications